ROBrownsmith/functionsForPharmacyTeams/README.md

 List from https://www.acbcalc.com/medicines

-Augmented with brand synonyms from BNF.
+Augmented with brand synonyms from the [BNF](www.medicinescomplete.com).

 note - no score for dosulepin, lofepramine, prochlorperazine, promazine, amiodarone, sertindole